trustcoinmining/keccak-tribus/README.md

 keccak and keccak-c up to 12.6 GH/s tribus up to 1.95 GH/s

-Binary release is avalable upon request
+Binary release is available upon request

 Source code of ccminer fork